Climb was inspired by Jennifer Rachel Greene who was born on 8th December 1978 with a rare Inherited Metabolic Disorder called Cystinosis.

-In 1994, Jen’s Dad was awarded the OBE for services to the charity and in 1995 Climb was invited to represent patients at a workshop in Brussels to discuss establishing European orphan drug legislation.
+In 1994, Jen’s Dad Peter was awarded the OBE for services to the charity and in 1995 Climb was invited to represent patients at a workshop in Brussels to discuss establishing European orphan drug legislation.
 Two years later, it joined forces with other patient groups across Europe to form EURORDIS to advocate for the establishment of the Orphan Drug Regulation, which finally passed into European Law in 1999.

 Jennifer, although initially given only a short time to live, fought on after a kidney transplant to achieve a university degree and began teacher training in 2005.
-Cured of cancer twice through outstanding treatment and support by the NHS she passed away in 2007.
+Cured of cancer twice through outstanding treatment and support by the NHS she sadly passed away in 2007.